 Serafima: Our goal is to move away from personalities and towards symbols and pure protest.

-Tyurya: We often change names, balaclavas, dresses, roles inside the groups.
-People drop out, new members join the group and the lineup in each Pussy Riot's guerilla performance can be entirely different.
+Tyurya: We often change names, balaclavas, dresses, and roles inside the groups.
+People drop out, new members join the group, and the lineup in each Pussy Riot's guerilla performance can be entirely different.

 How do you feel about other anti-govt groups, such as Voina and Ukraine's Femen?

 Tyurya: Voina is cool, we watch them closely, we're more fond of their earlier period of 2007-2008 when they went over the top doing really crazy and symbolic actions like "Fuck for the heir Puppy Bear" on the eve of the 2008 presidential elections.
 Their drawing of a skull-and-bones with a green laser on Russia's parliament or their staging a ceremonial hanging of homosexuals and illegal immigrants as a gift to Moscow's mayor, this was powerful stuff.

 Serafima: Our opinion on Femen is a complicated story.
 On one hand, they exploit a very masculine and sexist rhetoric in their protests—men want to see aggressive naked girls attacked by cops.
 On the other hand, their energy and the ability to keep on going no matter what, is awesome and inspiring: One day they are in Switzerland scaling the fence of the World Economic Forum and the next day they are in Moscow attacking the HQ of Russia's biggest Natural Gas producer.
 And even after they were tortured and humiliated by KGB agents in Belarus, they vowed to keep on fighting even harder.
 Energy is very important these days; Street groups in Europe and America often lack power, but these girls have really got it.